IuliaVrabie/Matrix-Vector-Multiplication/README.md

-# Matrix-Matrix Multiplication

-## Overview
+## Matrix-Vector Multiplication

-This Python implementation uses Flask to create a web-based simulation for matrix-matrix multiplication using a linear array.
-The simulation visualizes the computation steps involved in multiplying two matrices, `matrix1` and `matrix2`, and displays intermediate values during each step.
-The linear array includes delay elements to illustrate the flow of data through the system.
+The matrix-vector multiplication logic in this application is implemented using a linear array approach.
+The linear array represents a sequence of cells, each responsible for a specific computation step.
+The algorithm follows these key steps:

-## Prerequisites
+### Prerequisites

 Before running the program, ensure that you have Python and Flask installed.
 You can install Flask using the following command: